 - Ability to read and write clearly and concisely

-- Ability and willingness to work with diverse groups of people and engage in door-to-door outreach
+- Comfortable working with diverse groups of people and engaging in door-to-door outreach

 - Availability to work evenings and weekends as needed